paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-047-uniform-code-of-military-justice.md

 “(3) willfully neglects or refuses to appear, or refuses to qualify as a witness or to testify or to produce any evidence which that person may have been legally subpoenaed to produce;

-“is guilty of an offense against the United States.”
+is guilty of an offense against the United States.”

 2013—Subsec. (a)(1).
 Pub.
 L. 113–66 substituted “a preliminary hearing pursuant to [section 832 of this title](./chapter-047-uniform-code-of-military-justice.md#section-832) (article 32)” for “an investigation pursuant to [section 832(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section832/b&num=0&edition=prelim) (article 32(b))”.